NeViRAIDE/neviraide/README.md

   </li>
 </ul>

-TODO Comments:
+### TODO Comments:

 <ul>
   <li>
     <a href="https://github.com/folke/todo-comments.nvim">todo-comments.nvim</a>: A plugin for managing TODO comments in your code.
   </li>
 </ul>

-    <p>🌠 Your Neovim journey, enriched by thoughtful choices, is a captivating exploration.
+> _*<p>Your Neovim journey, enriched by thoughtful choices, is a captivating exploration.
 Should you seek guidance or delve into the nuanced facets of your setup, our assistance is readily available.
-Don't hesitate to reach out!</p>
+Don't hesitate to reach out!</p>*_

   </div>
     <h2 id='donations'  style="text-align: center;">DONATIONS</h2>

-If you find this helpful and would like to support its development, you can buy me a coffee through the following platforms:
+> If you find this helpful and would like to support its development, you can buy me a coffee through the following platforms:

 <div style="text-align: center;">